pdlampe/bamazon/README.md

 ### Bamazon Demo

 You can download and watch the demo of the bamazon customer and manager interfaces at the link below.
+Please download the video instead of  watching it in your browser.

 [bamazon Demo](https://drive.google.com/file/d/1ogRAV1fNuUxI6Sk4AVaNcsYkssrS80hE/view)